siddharth-maddali/siddharth-maddali.github.io/professional/cv.md

 # Awards and honors

 Oak Ridge Institute for Science and Education (ORISE) post-doctoral fellowship (2016)<br/>
-The Indian Institute of Technology Madras Freeship (2007-2009)<br/>
+The Indian Institute of Technology Madras Merit Scholarship (2007-2009)<br/>
 Bangalore University rank 5 (2007)

 <a name="professional"></a>